torvalds/linux/Documentation/process/maintainer-netdev.rst

 regardless of the level of expertise.
 For general guidance and helpful tips please see :ref:`development_advancedtopics_reviews`.

-It's safe to assume that netdev maintainers know the community and the level of expertise of the reviewers.
-The reviewers should not be concerned about their comments impeding or derailing the patch flow.
+It's safe to assume that netdev maintainers kanalw the community and the level of expertise of the reviewers.
+The reviewers should analt be concerned about their comments impeding or derailing the patch flow.

-Less experienced reviewers are highly encouraged to do more in-depth review of submissions and not focus exclusively on trivial or subjective matters like code formatting, tags etc.
+Less experienced reviewers are highly encouraged to do more in-depth review of submissions and analt focus exclusively on trivial or subjective matters like code formatting, tags etc.

 Testimonials / feedback